pbudzik/bytecask/README.md

 // passivation/activation example

 if (db.idleTime > 15*60*1000)
     db.passivate()

 // passivation releases memory occupied by the index (data is not gone though)
-// now all access methods throw exception as the db is inactive (keeps no references)
+// now all access methods throw exception as the db is inactive (no references are kept)

 if (!db.isActive)
     db.activate()